 Dock 365 is committed to providing you with tools and information you can use to take your business to the next level.
 At Dock 365, we believe that success and knowledge go hand in hand.
 Our goal is to ensure that all companies have access to information they can use to be more efficient and effective.
 Make sure to follow and subscribe to our blog for insights into the latest business solutions, trends, and practices.

 With an aim to enable rapid development of enterprise-wide security reports, Microsoft launched a Microsoft Graph Security connector for Power BI along with a sample dashboard and template.With the new tool, users gain greater visibility into active threats and trends thus enabling them to better manage security and risk.Not just that you can now get a complete picture of your security alerts and secure score information across multiple security solutions with the cool dashboards.Further,you can mash up security data with data from the other Power BI connectors for richer context.
 The Power BI connector for Microsoft Graph also reduces the time and resources needed to integrate multiple data sources, simplifying the creation of reports across security solutions.
+You can integrate these graphs in solutions like contract management system and get a better picture of your data.

 Power BI has completely transformed the way businesses utilize data to derive critical insights and thus make better informed decisions.
 Not just that easy to implement, Power BI offers robust access control and security through Active Directory (AD).
 As an organization grows,it becomes increasingly difficult for end users to discover and manage important Power BI content.